kstenerud/ubuntu-maintainers-handbook/CommittingChanges.md

 Here is a more complex example:

 ```
-      * Recalibrate the long range sensors to detect quasiparticle anomalies.
+      * Re-calibrate the long range sensors to detect quasi-particle anomalies.
         - d/p/important.patch: Reroute the inertial dampeners
           through the auxiliary power relay.
 Thanks to Miles O'Brien
           <miles.obrien@ds9.fed>.
 (LP: #19999999)